vonfreiren/vonfreiren.github.io/_posts/en/2022-12-03-NFT-utilities-and-how-to-create-them.md

 to add to your collection.
 In this example, I just included the basic steps, but of course the industry is constantly evolving, and you will see new wallets, marketplaces and chains.

-If you want to have a look at my collection, you can just go here:
+If you want to have a look at my collection, you can just go to the links below:

 [https://opensea.io/collection/animals-badass](https://opensea.io/collection/animals-badass)